jduron24/Cyber-security-co-pilot/README.md

 Sentinel focuses on making incomplete reasoning visible.

 For each incident, the system:
-- summarizes what happened in plain language
+- Summarizes what happened in plain language
-- recommends an action
+- Recommends an action
-- shows 2-3 alternatives with tradeoffs
+- Shows 2-3 alternatives with tradeoffs
-- exposes blind spots such as evidence that was not checked or could not be checked
+- Exposes blind spots such as evidence that was not checked or could not be checked
-- lets a human approve, choose an alternative, ask for more analysis, or escalate
+- Lets a human approve, choose an alternative, ask for more analysis, or escalate
-- records the decision and generates an audit report
+- Records the decision and generates an audit report

 That blind-spot visibility is the main product differentiator.

 Sentinel also has a technically sophisticated expert-support layer behind the operator workflow:
-- a grounded ReAct-style agent loop that reasons step by step through explicit tool calls
+- A grounded ReAct-style agent loop that reasons step by step through explicit tool calls
-- incident-context tools for incidents, detector results, coverage state, and decision support
+- Incident-context tools for incidents, detector results, coverage state, and decision support
-- an MCP-backed cyber knowledge path that can retrieve MITRE ATT&CK tactics, techniques, and mitigations
+- An MCP-backed cyber knowledge path that can retrieve MITRE ATT&CK tactics, techniques, and mitigations
-- auditable reasoning that experts can inspect instead of a black-box chatbot answer
+- Auditable reasoning that experts can inspect instead of a black-box chatbot answer

 ## What A Judge Should Understand Quickly

 This is a decision-support product for security operations, not just a detection model and not just a chatbot.

 The main workflow is:
-1. ingest cloud activity
+1. Ingest cloud activity
-2. form an incident
+2. Form an incident
-3. generate a recommended action and alternatives
+3. Generate a recommended action and alternatives
-4. show checked vs not checked evidence
+4. Show checked vs not checked evidence
-5. let a human choose
+5. Let a human choose
-6. log the decision trace and generate a report
+6. Log the decision trace and generate a report

 The project is successful when a non-expert can answer four questions from the UI:
 1. What happened?